 - God heard Hezekiah’s prayers (2 Ki.
 19:15-35; 20:2).
 God will hear and answer our prayers if we faithfully serve and follow Him like Hezekiah did.
-“For the eyes of the Lord are on the righteous, and HIs ears are open to their prayers; but the face of the Lord is against those who do evil” (1 Pet.
+“For the eyes of the Lord are on the righteous, and His ears are open to their prayers; but the face of the Lord is against those who do evil” (1 Pet.
 3:12).

 - God delivered Hezekiah out of his troubles (2 Ki.
 20:6).
-When Hezekiah became deathly ill and the prophet Isaiah informed him that he was going to die, Hezekiah turned to the Lord.
+When Hezekiah became deathly ill and the prophet Isaiah informed him that he would die, Hezekiah turned to the Lord.
 He prayed to the Lord to remember how he had faithfully and wholeheartedly walked before Him.
 God answered his prayer, healed him of his sickness, and added 15 years to his life (vs. 5-7).
-God wants add to our lives (Jo.
+God wants to add to our lives (Jo.
 10:10).
 He can heal us of all our afflictions.
 We must humbly and fervently petition Him and be obedient like Hezekiah was.
 The effective fervent prayer of the righteous avails much (Ja.
 5:16).

 May we strive to be like Hezekiah and walk right before the sight of the Lord.
 And may God bless us in so doing.